arobey1/mbrdl/README.md

 In this repository, we include the code necessary for reproducing the code used in [Model-Based Robust Deep Learning](https://arxiv.org/abs/2005.10247).
 In particular, we include the code necessary for both training models of natural variation as well as the code needed to train classifiers using these learned models.
 A brief summary of the functionality provided in this repo is provided below:

+## Table of contents

 First, we given instructions for how to setup the appropriate environment for this repository.
 * [Setup instructions](#setup-instructions)

-Next, we give details about how to train classifiers using the MBRDL paradigm.
+Next, we give details about how to train classifiers using the MBRDL paradigm.  ur implementation is based on the [Lambda Labs implementation](https://github.com/lambdal/imagenet18) of the ImageNet training repository.

 * [Training classifiers using MAT, MRT, and MDA](#training-classifiers-in-the-mbrdl-paradigm)
     1. [Dataset selection](#dataset-selection)